Griffinov22/YoungTech-Blog/README.md

 This is a personal full stack web application to get me introduced to:

-- SQL
+- Azure SQL
 - Azure Authentication
 - Azure web hosting
+- Azure Blob Storage
 - and NodeJS

 ## Where Is This Hosted?

 - Frontend:
   - Microsoft Azure Static Webapp
+    - CI/CD Pipeline through Github Actions

 - Backend:
-  - Render

-## My Notes

-- The gif logo has a time length of 1.16s
-  - use a useEffect to set a timer for (1.16s \* rotations), then set the logo image's src to the static version so it's not super annoying
+  - Microsoft Azure Web App

 ## Things discovered / learned

-Hosting a NodeJS application through Microsoft Azure is insanely difficult for me through github actions.
+Hosting a NodeJS application through Microsoft Azure is insanely difficult through github actions.
 There is almost next to no documentation for CI/CD pipeline libraries that azure use for deployment.
 The build will succeed, and then I can't see anything in the wwwroot folder on the webapp.
 I decided to host it on Render instead.

+Update: VS Code extension for Azure web apps made hosting my Node.js backend easier.
+There has been occasions where I make a small change, and then click to trigger a re-upload of my updated backend change and the change would fail, but if I tried again, it works.
+I don't know what is going on there, but current prod is working.